 But on the flipside, if you find this style really messes with your appetite control, energy levels, mood, etc, you might just want to stick to your normal eating routine and track your daily intake.

-The Mediterranean diet follows an eating pattern similar to the types of foods one would find in countries surrounding the Mediterranean sea—like fish, olives, tomatoes, fresh fruits, veggies, whole grains, and small amounts of meat, dairy, and wine.
+The Mediterranean diet follows an eating pattern similar to the types of foods one would find in countries surrounding the Mediterranean Sea—like fish, olives, tomatoes, fresh fruits, veggies, whole grains, and small amounts of meat, dairy, and wine.

 Through high intake of mostly nutrient-rich, whole foods, the Mediterranean approach has been linked to numerous health benefits, especially heart health (59,60,61,62,63).
-It has also been strongly linked to weight management, as the moderate amount of healthy fats in the plan are thought to promote satiety and adherence to the plan (64).
+It has also been strongly linked to weight management, as the moderate amount of healthy fats in the plan is thought to promote satiety and adherence to the plan (64).

 However, opting for a Mediterranean meal plan alone won't necessarily result in pounds lost.
 Yes, it can help you cut out a lot of excess calories from processed foods, but without paying attention to your serving sizes, you won't get the results you're looking for.